 Learner Support Fund (LSF)

-We manage two funds to help support students who may find it difficult to come to college without some financial support.
-One is for students aged 16-18 when they start their course; the other is for adults who are 19 or older when they start their course.
+We manage two means tested funds to help support students who may find it difficult to come to college without some financial support.
+One is for students aged 16-18 (or 19-24 with an EHCP) when they start their course; the other is for adults who are 19 or older when they start their course.

-Both funds help to pay for the costs of things such as travel to and from college, uniforms and equipment needed to study, childcare, and materials fees.
+Both funds help to pay for the costs of things such as travel to and from college, uniforms and equipment needed to study, and childcare.
 Some students can claim for a meal in college on the days you on campus.

 The money in both fund is limited and allocated on a first come, first served basis, so you should apply as soon as possible.